alanwatsonforster/ddotioan-web-site/acknowledgements.md

 Goddard Space Flight Center, and the University of Maryland (NNX17AK54G).
 DDOTI is operated and maintained by the Observatorio Astronómico Nacional and the Instituto de Astronomía of the Universidad Nacional Autónoma de México.
-We acknowledge the contribution of Neil Gehrels to the development of RATIR.
+We acknowledge the contribution of Neil Gehrels to the development of DDOTI.
 </blockquote>

 In LaTeX, with escaped accents, this is: